-Probably the most important area of a dental practice is the one that you don’t often see – the steri room.
-The area where contaminated instruments are cleaned, processed and sterilised for re-use.
-A perfectly normal practice that takes place every day in clinics across the world, surely we’re in capable hands?
-Most likely yes, the vast majority of dental workers complete an outstanding job, efficiently, effectively and in compliance with standards and regulations.
-But not always.
+The most vital area of a dental practice is the one that you don’t see often – the steri room.
+This is the area where the contaminated dental instruments are cleaned, processed and sterilised for re-use.
+A perfectly normal practice that takes place everyday in clinics across the world, surely we’re in capable hands?
+Don’t worry, this blog will give you a run down on the sterilisation room operatives and if we are in capable hands.

-There is an underestimated and somewhat hushed risk in this area of dentistry.
-To receive accreditation, a dentist must prove they are conducting their practice in adherence to industry standard.
-Critical to this is the expectation that all staff will be trained to standard operating procedures, including those concerning reprocessing instruments, though this is not always the case.
+There is an underestimated and somewhat hushed risk in the area of dentistry.
+To receive accreditation, a dentist must prove they are conducting their practice in adherence to industry standards.
+Critical to this is the expectation that all the staff will be trained to standard operating procedures, including those concerning reprocessing instruments, though this is not always the case.

 This training method gives the role with the greatest risk to the most inexperienced individual.
 Patients attend dental appointments fearing the pain and discomfort they will endure at the hands of the dentist when in reality this may not be the worst thing they experience.
-If non-sterile instruments make it into surgery, patients are at risk of being exposed to diseases including HIV, Hepatitis or Creutzfeldt-Jacob Disease (CJD).
+If non-sterile instruments make it into surgery, patients are at risk of being exposed to diseases like HIV and Hepatitis.

-Even the smallest error can jeopardise the health of patients and staff.
-In 2009 a week passed before hospital employees realised non-sterile instruments had been used on patients.
-A staff member had forgotten to turn on the autoclave and the slip-up potentially exposed 235 people to HIV and Hepatitis.
-Usually, this would have been detected when the machine was unloaded as the indicator tags attached to the equipment hadn’t changed colour.
-This however also went unnoticed.
+Even the smallest error can jeopardize the health of patients and staff.
+In 2009 a week passed before hospital employees realized non-sterilize dental instruments had been used on patients.
+A staff member had forgotten to turn on the autoclave and the slip-up potentially exposed more than 200 people to HIV and Hepatitis.